NEST-Protocol/NEST-Docs/README.md

 #### Get Information of Future
-future index contains a multiplier information and a call or put information.
+Future index contains a multiplier information and a call or put information.

 ```
     function getFutureInfo(